St. Mary's Church stained glass windows

 The Lady chapel window

-This window was also designed and made by Heaton, Butler & Bayne.
-The window was donated by the original Patron of the church, H. D. Davies, in 1864, and shows the Crucifixion and the sorrowing Virgin Mary being comforted by St. John in the centre, with the Annunciation on the left and the visiting Maji on the right.
+This window was also designed and made by Heaton, Butler & Bayne and designed by Robert Bayne.
+The window was donated by the original Patron of the church, H. D. Davies, in 1864, and shows the Crucifixion and the sorrowing Virgin Mary being comforted by St. John in the centre, with the Annunciation on the left and the visiting Magi on the right.
 The detailed picture below from the right-hand pane of the window was used for a church Christmas card in 2004.

 Baptistry window